JeffDeCola/my-go-examples/in-process-communication/shared-memory/synchronous/pipes-unnamed-io/README.md

-# pipes-unnamed-io
+# PIPE UNNAMED IO EXAMPLE

 _This example of an unnamed pipe connects an io.Writer and io.Reader._

-Other communication examples using,

 **I - IN-PROCESS COMMUNICATION**